rasulkireev/gpw/content/articles/django-poetry.md

 ## Bonus.
 Export dependencies to a requirements.txt

 If you need to have the `requirements.txt` file with all the dependencies you can run `poetry export -f requirements.txt --output requirements.txt`.
-If you have a configured a CI/CD job that auto deploys your project, you can add this function as a step, which will generate the updated version on each update.
+If you have a configured a CI/CD job that agit uto deploys your project, you can add this function as a step, which will generate the updated version on each update.

 ## Bonus II.
 Video